-1.7 When the Local Plan system under the 2004 Act first came into effect, the LDS was required to include details of all the LDDs being prepared, including the SCI and SPDs, but this is no longer the case.
+- 1.6 When the Local Plan system under the 2004 Act first came into effect, the LDS was required to include details of all the LDDs being prepared, including the SCI and SPDs, but this is no longer the case.
 Following the Planning Act 2008, the LDS is only required to contain details of the DPDs in preparation.
 However, for completeness, in the section below and in Appendix 4 we have included a summary of all of the plans currently in the Walsall Local Plan, and the dates they were adopted.

-1.8 The glossary at the end of this LDS gives a fuller explanation of some of the main terminology used in the Local Plan system.
-To find out more about the planning system you can visit the website of the Department for Communities and Local Government (CLG) at https://www.gov.uk/government/topics/planning-and-building.

-1.9 The LDS will be reviewed as necessary.
+The glossary at the end of this LDS gives a fuller explanation of some of the main terminology used in the Local Plan system. - 1.7 The LDS will be reviewed as necessary.
 Reviews are needed to take into account changing circumstances, such as where the AMR tells us that policies in adopted plans are not working.
 There may also be a need to review the LDS when new plans are adopted, or to take account of changes to the planning system, new development trends, or the changing priorities of the Council and its partners.
+The Levelling-up and Regeneration Bill published on 11th May 2022 proposes major changes to the hierarchy of development plans and the process of preparing them.
 The LDS is also required to be updated to reflect progress on completing new DPDs.